saturn597/RPN/README.md

 `1.000000`

-Note that `.s` in RPN lists items from the top of the stack down (Gforth's `.s` goes from the bottom up).
+Note that `.s` in RPN lists items from the top of the stack down.
+In contrast, Gforth's `.s` goes from the bottom up.

-One built-in word for manipulating the stack is `dup`, which simply duplicates the top item on the stack:
+RPN has a number of built-in words for manipulating the stack, all of which are based on words in Gforth.
+One of these is `dup`, which simply duplicates the top item on the stack:

 `Ready> 1 2 3 dup .s`